 Who I am

 I’m interested in the interplay between decision theory and computer security, specifically as a way to improve security automation and ease the burden of decision making in security.
-Secretly it’s a front to make progress on issues in computability and learning theory.
-I believe that geometry is a powerful mathematical tool for these problems, and particularly the resolution of uncertainty, so I also aim to work on issues in that field.
+I end up using a lot of reinforcement learning and game theory to make these problems tractable, but it’s secretly a front to make progress on issues in computability and learning theory.
+I believe that geometry is a powerful mathematical tool for these problems, and particularly the resolution of uncertainty, so I also work on issues in that field.

 I’m deeply invested in AI ethics – I spent a year with the Montreal AI Ethics Institute working on lowering the barrier to entry for algorithmic accountability, and I co-hosted the first ever algorithmic bias bug bounty with the DEF CON AI Village and Twitter.
 Further, I’m interested in AI Policy and Regulation both as a vehicle for advancing AI ethics principles.